 (1) Admission to the doctoral program is organized through the annual admission process.
-The programs available are announced by the program directors.
-The University laws and regulations outline the requirements for admission.
+Students can apply two ways:

-(2) Applications to the doctoral program have to be submitted to the secretary of the doctoral school by the announced deadline.
-The application must include a fully completed application form and proof of payment of the administration fee.
+(2) Applications to the Doctoral Program have to be submitted via website of the Doctoral Program by the announced deadline.
+The application must include a fully completed application form and the proof of payment of the administration fee.

-(3) Degrees earned abroad have to be accepted in accordance to the applicable law before applying.
-Those university students that will be writing their final exam after the application deadline must enclose a copy of their transcripts with the application form.
-The admission of these students is conditional.
+(3) Degrees earned abroad may have to be accepted in accordance to the applicable law before applying.
+University students who will sit for their final MSc exams after the application deadline, must enclose a copy of their transcripts with their application forms.
+The admission of these students will be pending as conditional.

-(4) The application deadline this year is noon (CET), May 31, 2018.
-In the admission process the applicant has to choose a specialization (Management or Transdisciplinarity).
+(4) The examination date of the Comprehensive Exam is 18th and 19th of January, 2023.
+In the admission process the applicant is requested to identify a specialization (Management or Transdisciplinarity).

-(6) The admission interviews are free-flowing conversations, lasting up to an hour per applicant, where the admission committee tries to get to know the person behind the many data and details we have on file.
-The admission interview is also a forum where the applicants can defend and clarify their views and convince committee members about the validity of their proposed research projects.
-The committee attempts to assess the applicants’ fit and judge their future success with the program.
-In its evaluation, the committee considers four broad categories: prior education/experience and recommendations, motivation letter (explaining why the applicant wants to enroll in this program and how, in the applicant’s view, the program impacts their career), and the committee’s assessment and impressions during the interview.
+(6) The admission interviews are free-flowing conversations, lasting up to an hour per applicant, where the Admission Committee intends to get to know the person behind the many data and details filed in the system.
+The admission interview is also a forum where the applicants can defend and clarify their views and convince committee members about the relevance of their research proposals.
+The committee attempts to assess the applicants’ fit and judge their future success with the Doctoral Program.
+In its evaluation, the committee considers four broad categories: prior education/experience and recommendations, cover letter (explaining the applicant’s view about how the program may impact their career), and the committee’s assessment and impressions during the interview.

-(8) The candidates will be ranked by the Admission Committee and the Doctoral Council will make the final acceptance/rejections decisions.
-Accepted candidates may be offered various scholarships, e.g., Hungarian state scholarship or scholarship offered by benefactors.
+(8) The candidates will be ranked by the Admission Committee and the Doctoral Council will make the final acceptance or rejections decisions.

-(9) The Program Director will inform the candidates in writing and by email.
+(9) The Program Director will inform the candidates about the decision in writing by email.